danielhenrymantilla/lifetimes.rs/src/lifetime-elision-rules.md

-Since writing yadda yadda…

 # Lifetime elision

   - Prerequisite: [elided lifetimes](./elided-lifetimes.md).

-The lifetime elision rules are just there as _convenience sugar_ for what could otherwise be written in a more verbose manner.
-As with any sugar that does not want to become overly terse and footgunny (cough, C++, cough), it only makes sense to have it in clear unambiguous cases.
+The lifetime elision rules are just there as **convenience sugar** for what could otherwise be written in a more verbose manner.
+As with any sugar that does not want to become overly terse and footgunny (cough, C++, cough), it only makes sense to have it **in clear unambiguous cases**.

 ## Lifetime elision in function _bodies_